ConvivioTeam/cookbook/delivery_recipe/sprint-cycle/story-lifecycle.md

 ## Visual Design

-The output is reviewed by a designer and the look and feel are adapted for good usabiltiy and brand consistency.
+The output is reviewed by a designer and the look and feel are adapted for good usability and brand consistency.

 ## Local Testing